-- 6.3.9.
-If you have approved mitigating circumstances for your final attempt at a module and are unsuccessful, the Board of Examiners may allow two further attempts (a retake and, if required, a resubmission of the retake). - 6.3.10.
-If you have used up all your allowed attempts at a module, you will not normally be allowed to continue with your programme except if you are allowed to continue to study towards an exit award. - 6.3.11.
-The Progression and Award Board will decide if you are allowed to continue to study towards the exit award.
-If you are not allowed to continue studying but you already registered and paid fees for modules in the next study session, these fees will be refunded. - 6.3.12.
-If you have used up all your allowed attempts at a module, you may still qualify for an intermediate exit award.
+- 7.3.13 You are allowed two attempts at an assessment the two attempts will include: - First attempt - Re-assessment - 7.3.14 If you are required to be re-assessed you must complete the reassessment by the deadline provided. - 7.3.15 Following a review of academic performance you may be permitted a second registration on a failed module in the following academic year. - 7.3.16 If you have used up all your attempts on an assessment, you will not normally be allowed to continue on the programme except if you are allowed to continue to study towards an exit award by the Board of Examiners. - 7.3.17 If you have used up all your allowed attempts at a module, you may still qualify for an intermediate exit award.
 This is an award that requires fewer credits than the final award of your programme.
 If there are intermediate exit awards available on your programme these will be outlined in your programme specification.

+7.4 Resubmission and Retakes for all programmes except the Master of Architecture programme

-6.4 Resubmission for all modules except the 40 credit project module
+Resubmission for all modules except the 40 credit project module

-- 6.4.1.
-A resubmission means resubmitting the assessments identified by the Board of Examiners by a set deadline, as a second attempt after having previously failed the module, or after a retake. - 6.4.2.
-The rules about achieving credit outlined in section 6.1 and 6.2 also apply to resubmissions. - 6.4.3.
-You can only resubmit work for modules you have failed (or where allowed by the Board of Examiners due to valid mitigating circumstances in a previous attempt).
-As outlined in section 6.3 you can resubmit work for a failed module after your first take or after a retake (see section 6.5 for more information on retakes). - 6.4.4.
-If you failed a module overall but achieved the module pass mark (see section 6.1.3) in any of the assessments for the module in your first take (or retake), this mark will be carried forward to your resubmission and you will not resubmit this piece of assessment. - 6.4.5.
-For individual pieces of assessment either the original or the mark from resubmission, whichever is the highest, will be recorded. - 6.4.6.
-The overall module mark you achieve at resubmission will be capped at the module pass mark (see section 6.1.3).
+- 7.4.1 A resubmission means resubmitting the assessments identified by the Board of Examiners by a set deadline, as a second attempt after having previously failed the module, or after a retake. - 7.4.2 The rules about achieving credit outlined in section 7.1 and 7.2 also apply to resubmissions.

+- 7.4.3 You can only resubmit work for modules you have failed (or where allowed by the Board of Examiners due to valid mitigating circumstances in a previous attempt).
+As outlined in section 7.3 you can resubmit work for a failed module after your first take or after a retake (see section 7.4.10 for more information on retakes). - 7.4.4 If you failed a module overall but achieved the module pass mark (see section 7.1.3) in any of the assessments for the module in your first take (or retake), this mark will be carried forward to your resubmission and you will not resubmit this piece of assessment. - 7.4.5 For individual pieces of assessment, either the original or the mark from resubmission, whichever is the highest, will be recorded. - 7.4.6 The overall module mark you achieve at resubmission will be capped at the module pass mark (see section 7.1.3).
 (Capping is where a limit is put on the mark you can achieve and, if you achieve more than this limit, only the limit mark will be recorded.
-For example, if after resubmitting a module you achieve an overall module mark of 60 but the module pass mark is 40 then your overall module mark will be capped at the module pass mark and recorded as 40.) - 6.4.7.
-You will be able to view your uncapped mark through the online assessment platform, so you understand the quality of your work submitted.
-Your capped recorded mark is stored on the Assessment Tracking page. - 6.4.8.
-Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct. - 6.4.9.
-At the discretion of the Board of Examiners, a viva voce resubmission may be offered for certain modules on eligible programmes as detailed in the programme specification.
+For example, if after resubmitting a module you achieve an overall module mark of 60 but the module pass mark is 40 then your overall module mark will be capped at the module pass mark and recorded as 40.) - 7.4.7 You will be able to view your uncapped mark through the online assessment platform, so you understand the quality of your work submitted.
+Your capped recorded mark is stored on the Assessment Tracking page. - 7.4.8 Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct. - 7.4.9 At the discretion of the Board of Examiners, a viva voce resubmission may be offered for certain modules on eligible programmes as detailed in the programme specification.

-6.5 Retakes for all modules except the 40 credit project module
+Retakes for all modules except the 40 credit project module